SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 The structure of each branch is fully defined by its number of vertices and the number of
 |final states| coming out of each vertex.
 Furthermore,  the branch also holds the information about the particle labels for the  Z\ :sub:`2`-even |final states|
-coming out of each vertex, the masses of the :ref:`intermediate states <odd states>` and the Z\ :sub:`2`-odd :ref:`final state class <final stateOdd>` (e.g. 'MET'), as shown below.
+coming out of each vertex, the masses of the Z\ :sub:`2`-odd states and the Z\ :sub:`2`-odd :ref:`final state class <final stateOdd>` (e.g. 'MET'), as shown below.